 I am sure you are now imagining that my classes are especially chaotic.
 I promise they’re not.
 I am simply distilling 17 years of experience teaching in science labs.
 Most of us get it right most of the time, and our classes make progress.
 Nothing bad happens and we navigate school life relatively successfully.
 But there are times when all of us need a little help, and this is where evidence-based approaches are key to us ensuring we set the highest standards.

-Check back on the website on 21 July for the next article in the series, where Niki Kaiser delves into how to know and understand your pupils – and find out what makes them tick.
+In the next article, Niki Kaiser delves into how to know and understand your pupils – and find out what makes them tick.
 This will help you establish essential classroom routines, set clear boundaries and stick to them unswervingly.

 The Education Endowment Fund have reviewed a wide range of literature to come up with their six recommendations in the 2019 Improving Behaviour in Schools guidance report (bit.ly/3mycwaP).
 Here at EiC, we have asked our practitioner writers to place this in the unique context of teaching in science labs as part of a new seven-part series on this ever-relevant topic.
 So, whether you are an aspiring or trainee teacher or a veteran, we have plenty to help reinvigorate your classroom practice.